Andrettin/Wyrmsun/readme.txt

 * Abilities
 - The learning buttons for Healing and Precision now correctly display descriptions for them.
+- Added the Ethereal Vision ability, which allows seeing and using portals to other realms in the new Campaign mode.

 * AI
 - Made the AI easier on Easy difficulty.